segmentio/terraform-segment-data-lakes/aws_datalake/README.md

       * **Note - Existing users** may be using the `sourceID` here instead of the `workspaceID`, which was the previous configuration.
 Setting this value as the `sourceID` is still supported for existing users for backwards compatibility.
 Follow instructions [here](#Using-workspaceID-as-the-externalID) to migrate to `workspaceID`.
 This will ensure you do not need to update this value for each source you want to add.
     * Update the `name` in the `aws_s3_bucket` resource to the desired name of your S3 bucket
     * Update the `subnet_id` in the `emr` module to the subnet in which to create the EMR cluster
+    * Update the `emr_cluster_version` in the `emr` module to the version that you want to use.
+We recommend using any 6.x or 7.x versions.

 ```hcl
 provider "aws" {